Walk, Bike, and Roll to School

 Safe Routes to School is a national movement to make it easier and safer for students to walk, bike, and roll to school.
 We work with the Seattle Department of Transportation to improve safety around schools and to support students to walk, bike, and roll.

-October is Walk to School Month
+- October is Walk and Bike to School Month!

-Resources for students and families
+Resources and Support

 Getting the Word Out to Your School